krish-97-it/nodeJS_Tech/README.md

 Else,

-You can create one seperate new connection or need to connect different connection
+You can create one seperate new connection or need to connect different connection by tool

 # Open CMD/Terminal and check